 for a Free, No Obligations Case Evaluation & Essential Answers about Your Recovery Options

 The experienced mesothelioma attorneys at the Amaro Law Firm can review your potential claim and explain your options for compensation.
-Proud to represent mesothelioma patients from across the U.S., we are ready to help you take the right steps to position your claim for success and the maximum available recovery.
+Proud to represent mesothelioma patients from across the U.S., we are ready to help you take the right steps to position your claim for success.

 The Mesothelioma Diagnostic Process: 4 Steps to Diagnosing Mesothelioma

 To determine whether a patient has mesothelioma, doctors typically proceed with:

 - A symptom evaluation – Doctors will ask what symptoms a patient is experiencing to evaluate whether those symptoms match up with the common signs of mesothelioma, which can include (but may not be limited to):

 - A medical history evaluation – When a patient is experiencing symptoms like those associated with mesothelioma, the next step will be to assess certain details of his or her medical history.
 This evaluation can provide more context for the symptoms a patient is experiencing, and it may include assessing factors like (but not necessarily limited to):

 - The duration and intensity of the symptoms